shpml/fundamentals/10_chapter/10_lesson.md

 To add new elements to a web page, we'll need to use a three-step process:

 1) We will use the `createElement()` method to create a new element that can then be added to the page.
 When this node is created, it will be *empty*.
 This element will be stored in a variable.
-2) We will then add content to the element using the `innerHTML` or `textContent` properties we learned in the last unit.
+2) We will then add content to the element using the `innerHTML` or `textContent` properties we learned in the last lesson.
 3) Now that our element has been created, we can add it as a child of an element using the `appendChild()` method.
 This will add an element as the last child of the parent element.

 To add a fourth item to our list, we can execute the following code: